Huseyn Shaheed Suhrawardy: Partition of India

 On 20 June 1947, the Bengal Legislative Assembly met to vote on the partition of Bengal.
-At the preliminary joint session, the assembly decided by 120 votes to 90 that it should remain united if it joined the Constituent Assembly of Pakistan.
+At the preliminary joint session, the assembly decided by 126 votes to 90 that if it remained united it should join the Constituent Assembly of Pakistan.
 Later, a separate meeting of legislators from West Bengal decided by 58 votes to 21 that the province should be partitioned and that West Bengal should join the Constituent Assembly of India.
 In another separate meeting of legislators from East Bengal, it was decided by 106 votes to 35 that the province should not be partitioned and 107 votes to 34 that East Bengal should join Pakistan in the event of partition.
 Communal violence broke out across India, especially in the Punjab and Bengal's Noakhali district.
 Suhrawardy traveled to Noakhali with Mahatma Gandhi to restore order; Gandhi and Suhrawardy also had deliberations in Calcutta.
 After the transfer of power on 14–15 August 1947, Suhrawardy continued to remain in India for a few years where he attended to ailing members of his family.
 He eventually settled down in the Dominion of Pakistan, with residences in the federal capital Karachi and the provincial capital Dhaka.
 His cousin Begum Shaista Suhrawardy Ikramullah called for Pakistan's constituent assembly to convene in Dacca as East Bengal was home to the majority of Pakistan's population.

+Post-independence career

 Awami League

 Suhrawardy joined the Awami League, a party formed in 1949 to counter the erstwhile ruling Muslim League.
 Suhrawardy emerged as the centrist leader of the Awami League; while Maulana Bhashani represented more radical leftist factions.
 The Awami League was often allied with the centre-left Krishak Praja Party of A. K. Fazlul Huq.
 Suhrawardy's chief protégé in East Bengal was Sheikh Mujibur Rahman, to whom Suhrawardy delegated political responsibilities.